jhermann/dockyard/docs/packaging-howto.rst

 Change the NPM package name to what you want to install.
 ``npm`` uses either a local ``.npmrc`` file in the project root, or else the ``~/.npmrc`` one.
-Add local repository URLs and credentials to one of these files.
+Add local repository URLs and credentials to one of these files – when building in a container it obviously has to be the project-local one so it becomes part of the build context.

 .. _`NodeSource packages`: https://github.com/nodesource/distributions
 .. _`Angular Universal`: https://universal.angular.io/